ArnoldDP/OStim-Community-Modlist/README.md

  * Community Shaders

 The performance focused profile.
-Uses Vivid Weathers, Community Shaders, and an assortment of other mod.
-If you intend to use this profile I recommend the following settings for Vivid Weathers:
+Uses Vivid Weathers, Community Shaders, and an assortment of other associated mods.

+I recommend the following settings for Vivid Weathers:

 1. Night Brightness: Clear